kingsoftgames/unreal-stress-test/README.md

 ## Prerequisites

-Install the following before using this tool:
+Before using this tool, the following needs to be installed on both EC2 instances (via AMI) and your computer:

 ### AWS CLI